Inside Jesus Christ

 The above passage of scripture has two connotations:

-Except for the items on the Introduction menu, each menu item has been identified as an important matter of life.
-The Lord may want you to change – or try to change – some of these areas of your life.
-You can see what they are by reading all the menu items.
-In case it’s not obvious, some changes can be very difficult to endure.
+Except for the doctrinal items on the Introduction menu, you’ll probably find each menu item personally important.
+The Lord may want you to change – or try to change – some of these areas.
+While He is willing to help, you must be willing to participate in the process.
+You can see what those life matters are by reading all the menu items.
+In case it’s not obvious, some changes can be very difficult.

 Based on the gospel passage above, I’ve concluded that it is unethical to not forewarn anyone considering Jesus Christ about the potential sufferings and losses.
 Therefore, I contend the following:

-If you decide to become a Christian, then when the trials come—and they will—you won’t reject the Lord in some spontaneous fury, thereby forfeiting your salvation.
+If you decide to become a Christian, then, when the trials come—and they will—you won’t reject the Lord in some sudden rage, thereby forfeiting your salvation.

 The Holy Bible: English Standard Version.
 (2016).
 (Lk 14:27–33).
 Wheaton, IL: Crossway Bibles.